intrajp/tool_managecourse/README.md

 - Render courses count in hour, day, week and month.
 - Render course names which has manager, coursecreator, editingteacher, teacher role order by timecreated DESC.
 - Render course file size order by DESC.
+- Render all grades order by userid ASC.

 TODO
 --------